You may be wondering if the rental car insurance packages offered through your rental car dealer are worth it.

 Does my car insurance cover rental cars?

 Collision insurance will cover the costs of damages to your rental vehicle should you hit someone else’s car or another object.
-Comprehensive insurance will cover you for damage to your vehicle arising from sources other than a collision with another driver, like storms, vandalism, theft, or acts of God.
+Comprehensive insurance will cover damage to your vehicle arising from sources other than a collision with another driver, like storms, vandalism, theft, or animals.
+The same comprehensive and collision deductible that is selected on your personal auto policy will apply to the rental car.

 If you sign up with Jerry, our team of knowledgeable and friendly agents can discuss your specific car rental insurance needs.